MerosCrypto/Meros/docs/Protocol/Consensus.md

 A Verification packet is a group of Verifications belonging to a single Transaction.
 They use less bandwidth than individual Verifications and are faster to handle in the moment as their signed version uses a single signature for every message.

 `VerificationPacket` has a variable message length; the 1-byte amount of Verifications, the verifiers (each represented by their 2-byte nickname), and the 48-byte hash.
+Even though VerificationPackets are not directly signed, they use a prefix of "\1" inside a Block Header's content merkle.

 ### SendDifficulty